 Alternators are the primary source of all the electrical energy we consume.
 These machines are the largest energy converters found in the world.
 They convert mechanical energy into AC energy.

 Like a DC generator, an alternator also has an armature winding and a field winding.
+But there is one important difference between the two.

 In a DC generator, the armature winding is placed on the rotor in order to provide a way of converting alternating voltage generated in the winding to a direct voltage at the terminals through the use of a rotating commutator.